couchbaselabs/cbcouchstore/gen_storage_design.md

 As each storage generation keeps statistics about the size of all live btree nodes and documents, it's possible to know how much live data and metadata is in a file and if it's exceed the generation's threshold.
 If it does, the coldest documents will be copied to the next coldest generation and the remaining will be copied to a new storage file of the same generation.

+We also copy all by\_seq tombstones and by\_seq updates to the next colder generation.

 When this is done, the old file is still accessible until the all the documents are copied to the next colder generation and the current generation file is generated.
 It is then deleted and inaccessible to new readers, and current readers will still have access to the old file until they close their file descriptors, which then will cause the OS to completely unlink the file and recover the wasted space.

 ### Garbage Threshold Exceeded

 To determine how much space is in a storage file is garbage is done simply by subtracting the live data size from the total file size.
 If the garbage exceeds the configurable ratio, then the file is compacted in place.

 As with the Live Data Threshold, the coldest documents can be copied to the next colder generation.
 Or none at all.
-The amount copied to the colder generation during compaction should be configurable.
+The amount of cold data copied to the colder generation during compaction should be configurable.
+Also all by\_seq tombstones and updates are always copied.

 As with the Live Data Threshold process, the original file is kept around until all data is copied to the new file and colder generation, when it is then deleted.